 And they strive to pierce literally anyone who has not bothered to stock up on a scarf, gloves and a hat.
 Jackets with hoods will also be in demand – do not hesitate!

-When going on the road, do not forget to leave a place in your suitcase for things that you will bring home from Turkey.
+When going to the trip, don’t forget to leave a place in your suitcase for things that you will bring home from Turkey.
 Although usually souvenirs and gifts from an Asian country are not too voluminous…

 Sometimes even more – for 150 € per day (with breakfast), two travelers will settle in the sophisticated Celine Hotel – Ottoman Mansion in the Fatih district.